 The Accidental Beginning

 Things began to change for me during freshman year of high school.
-With a bit of pressure from my parents, I signed up for the football team.
-It was exciting at first, but I quickly realized that I hated football—the ill-fitting helmets, the endless drills, the pointless screaming.
+With some pressure from my parents, I signed up for the football team.
+It was exciting at first, but quickly I realized that I hated football—the ill-fitting helmets, the endless drills, the pointless screaming.
 It just wasn’t for me.

 However, football introduced me to something that would stick with me: weightlifting.